 Alright, I have been dragging ass on this one.
 I don’t know why.
-I had the oppertunity to check it out at NORA Cup and I probably should have done it that night.
+I had the opportunity to check it out at NORA Cup and I probably should have done it that night.
 I slacked, but here it is..
 My review on the Levi’s DVD.

 Edit: I got an email from Will Stroud so I updated some information in here about where else you can pick it up.
 I also added in other things I forgot due to doing this at 7:30 in the morning after waking up.
 I marked my fixes with a bold Edit so you can find them.

 To start it out first of all Levi’s did an AMAZING job of letting the world know there would be a BMX video coming out from them.
 I think people were anticipating it from the second the team, then the flow team was picked.
 It was always on your mind because every week they would have a new Levi’s edit on Vital BMX with amazing riding.
-I honestly had to question how they were going to make a full length video if they had so many amazing tricks in the videos.
+I honestly had to question how they were going to make a full length video if they had so many amazing tricks in the web videos.

 With names like Corey Martinez, Jamie Bestwick, Anthony Napolitan, and Morgan Wade you cannot go wrong.
-That is litterally a stacked team right there by itself.
+That is literally a stacked team right there by itself.
 Then guys like Ron Thomas, Brett Walker, Dakota Roche, Jeremiah Smith, Nathan Williams, Ronnie Napolitan, Zack Warden, and Johnny Stevens as the flow team, who were personally picked by the pros, it is also stacked.

 A little shot of some of the people at Nora Cup and the Levis premiere.